Net Worth

 In 1997, Lemieux retired, and following his departure, he purchased the Pittsburgh Penguins after their financial situation became increasingly dire.
 However, in 2000, Lemieux returned to the ice and proved that his talent had not waned when he scored a goal only 33 seconds into his first game.

-Unfortunately, due to his injuries, Lemieux missed many games during his return to the NHL, and in 2006, he announced his final retirement at the age of 40 due to injury and atrial fibrillation.
+Unfortunately, due to his injuries, Lemieux missed many games during his return to the NHL.
+In 2006, he announced his final retirement at the age of 40, citing injury and atrial fibrillation as the reasons.

 With his impressive net worth, Mario Lemieux stands out as one of the richest hockey players in the world.
-He’s consistently earned a huge salary during his time in the NHL.
+He has consistently earned a substantial salary during his time in the NHL.

 While not all information about his career earnings is available, we have uncovered some of his most important gains.

-- In 1986, Lemieux signed another contract with the Pittsburgh Penguins for five years and $3.25 million.
+- In 1986, Lemieux signed a five-year contract with the Pittsburgh Penguins for $3.25 million.

 - In 1992, Lemieux signed a seven-year guaranteed contract with the Penguins for $42 million, which provided him with one of the largest annual salaries of his career.